Yellow Cubanelle Pepper peppers with one sliced pod showing elongated shape

 Quick Summary

 The cubanelle pepper is a staple of Caribbean and Italian-American cooking, prized for its thin walls, sweet flavor, and near-zero heat.
-Registering just 100–1,000 SHU, it sits at the gentlest end of the medium heat classification.
+Registering just 100–1,000 SHU, it sits at the gentlest end of the the medium pepper tier.
 Its pale yellow-green pods turn red at full maturity, making it as attractive as it is practical in the kitchen.

 Heat